-The following guidelines are designed to assist physician anesthesiologists and organizations in developing a program for the delineation of clinical privileges in anesthesiology for anesthesiologists.
+The following guidelines are designed to assist physician anesthesiologists and organizations in developing a program for the delineation of clinical privileges for physician anesthesiologists.

 Anesthesiology is the practice of medicine.
 Clinical privileges in anesthesiology are granted to physicians who are qualified by training to provide anesthesia and perioperative medical care to patients as described by the American Board of Anesthesiology (ABA).1